MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-foreach.md

 ---

-# Parallelizing Loops
+# Using foreach and iterators for manual parallel execution

+Although RevoScaleR performs parallel execution automatically, you can manage parallel execution yourself using the open-source [foreach package](https://CRAN.R-project.org/package=foreach).
+This package provides a looping structure for R script.
+When you need to loop through repeated operations, and you have multiple processors or nodes to work with, you can use **foreach** in your script to execute a forloop in parallel.
+Developed by Microsoft, foreach is an open source package that is bundled with Machine Learning Server but is also available on the Comprehensive R Archive Network, CRAN.

+> [!Tip]
-One common approach to parallelization is to see if the iterations within a loop can be performed independently, and if so, then try to run the iterations concurrently rather than sequentially.
+> One common approach to parallelization is to see if the iterations within a loop can be performed independently, and if so, you can try to run the iterations concurrently rather than sequentially.

-## Using `foreach`
+## About the foreach package

-The `foreach` package is a set of tools that allow you to run virtually anything that can be expressed as a for-loop as a set of parallel tasks.
+The foreach package is a set of tools that allow you to run virtually anything that can be expressed as a for-loop as a set of parallel tasks.
 One scenario is to run multiple simulations in parallel.
 As a simple example, consider the case of simulating 10000 coin flips, which can be done by sampling with replacement from the vector `c(H, T)`.
-To run this simulation 10 times sequentially, use `foreach` with the `%do%` operator:
+To run this simulation 10 times sequentially, use foreach with the `%do%` operator:

     > library(foreach)
     > foreach(i=1:10) %do% sample(c("H", "T"), 10000, replace=TRUE)

-Comparing the `foreach` output with that of a similar `for` loop shows one obvious difference: `foreach` returns a list containing the value returned by each computation.
+Comparing the foreach output with that of a similar `for` loop shows one obvious difference: foreach returns a list containing the value returned by each computation.
 A `for` loop, by contrast, returns only the value of its last computation, and relies on user-defined side effects to do its work.